Kagnew Station: Early history

 The military passed off Kagnew Station as a "telephone relay station" to disguise its real activities.
 The secret of Kagnew Station was kept not by hiding the equipment but by openly displaying the equipment and passing it off as something innocent: a telephone relay station and deep space research site.
 In 1964, an 85 ft dish and a 150 ft dish arrived in Massawa and were brought up the mountain in sections to Kagnew Station.
 The dishes were used at Stonehouse, the military's "Deep Space Research Site," which was a joint project of the North American Aerospace Defense Command (NORAD) and the Army Security Agency (ASA).
 Other agencies operating at Kagnew Station included the Central Intelligence Agency (CIA), the Army Security Agency (ASA), the U.S. Strategic Communications Command (STRATCOM), the Navy Communications (NAVCOMM) and a signal research unit.
 Located on nearly the same longitude as the Soviet deep space command center in the Crimea, the large Stonehouse antennas were used to monitor telemetry from a variety of Russian spacecraft.

-As more personnel and dependants began to arrive in the 1960s a severe family housing shortage saw portions of Tract A, become a housing area.
-New apartment buildings replaced the older barracks buildings and football field.

-The United States spent 77 million dollars building Kagnew Station.
-In terms of 2006 dollars, Kagnew Station would have cost 495 million dollars to build.